Yekemi Otaru

 Yekemi Otaru (née Awoseyin) is an entrepreneur, author and university Chancellor.
 In 2016, she published her book ‘The Smart Sceptic's Guide to Social Media in Organisations’.
 Yekemi owned YO!
 Marketing Limited from 2016 to 2018, then became Co-Founder and Chief Growth Officer at Doqaru Limited.
 Yekemi holds degrees in engineering and an MBA from Henley Business School.
-She served on the board at Interface; a Scottish public sector backed establishment linking businesses with academia to drive innovation.
+She served on the board at Interface, a Scottish public sector backed establishment linking businesses with academia to drive innovation.
 In 2021, she became the Chancellor of University of the West of Scotland.
-In June 2022, she was awarded an honorary doctorate (DUniv) for her services to education and entrepreneurship.

 Early life and education

 Yekemi was born to her mother, Sarah Olubunmi Awoseyin, from Iya-Gbede in the Ijumu Local Government Area of Kogi State, Nigeria, and her father, Dr. Raphael Sunday Awoseyin from Ayedun town of Oke Ero Local Government, Kwara State, Nigeria.
 Yekemi lived in Muscat, Oman from 1990 to 1995 before returning to Warri, Nigeria.

 Yekemi began studying Chemical Engineering in 1997 at the University of Benin (Nigeria) where she obtained a Bachelor’s degree.
 In 2003, Yekemi began studying at IFP School to graduate with an MSc in Petroleum Engineering & Project Development.

 In 2004, Yekemi moved to the United Kingdom with her husband, Gabriel Otaru.
 She soon began her career at Total E&P (now TotalEnergies) before moving to Schlumberger (now SLB) where she worked until 2013.
 In the same year, she completed her MBA from Henley Business School.
 Yekemi and Gabriel have two teenage children together.